kserve/kserve/docs/samples/graph/README.md

 ...
 ```
 ### **2.3 Switch Node**
-**Switch Node** makes user can select an `isvc` to handle the request by setting the `condition`.
-Usually, user doesn't need to set the `serviceURL`, kserve will fill it with `isvc.status.address.URL` of `isvc`, but if you want to specified the `serviceURL`, you can set it manually.
+**Switch Node** allows users to select an `isvc` to handle the request by setting the `condition`.
+Usually, users don't need to set the `serviceURL` as KServe will fill it in with `isvc.status.address.URL` of the `isvc`, but if desired, `serviceURL` can be specified explicitly.

 ![image](switchNode.png)
 ```yaml